jagathishwaran/Form-Validation/README.md

 ## Getting Started

-This is a customizable web-based calculator application.
-Easily modify the design by changing the background image, font color, and icons to match your preferences.
-Here's how to get started:
+To use the Mini Calendar web page, follow these steps:

+   1. Download the source code:

-   1. Clone the repository to your local machine.
+    --Clone or download the repository to your local machine.

-   2. Open the project in your preferred code editor.
+   2. Open the project:

+    --Use your preferred code editor to open the downloaded project files.

+   3. Customize the code:

-   3. Customize the HTML, CSS, or JavaScript files to suit your needs.
+    --Modify the HTML, CSS, and JavaScript files to match your desired design and requirements.

+    --Customize the font style, colors, and layout to align with your website's style or personal preferences.

+    --Update the background color, font family, or any other CSS properties as needed.

-   4. Test the calculator locally to ensure it functions correctly.
+   4. Test the functionality:

+    --Open the HTML file in a web browser to see the mini calendar in action.

+    --Verify that the current date, day, month, and year are displayed correctly.

+    --Ensure that the design and layout meet your expectations.

+   5. Deploy the web page:

-   5. Deploy the updated application to your chosen hosting platform for others to use.
+    --Upload the modified code to your web hosting or server.

+   6. Explore customization options:

+    --Experiment with different fonts, colors, and styles to create a personalized look and feel.

-Unleash your creativity and personalize the calculator according to your style!
+    --Adjust the dimensions and positioning of the calendar elements to fit your design requirements.

+   7. Enjoy the mini calendar:

+    --View your website or web page with the functional and visually appealing mini calendar.

+    --Benefit from the simplicity and convenience of having the current date information readily available.

+Note: The JavaScript code can be updated to provide more specific alerts or additional functionality based on your requirements.
+Feel free to modify the background, UI, and overall design to suit your preferences.
+Customize and tailor the code further to meet your specific needs or integrate it into your existing projects.

 ## Features

-   1. Basic arithmetic operations: Addition, subtraction, multiplication, and division.

-   2. Decimal point support and clearing display.
+   1. Real-time form validation.

+   2. Error messages for incorrect inputs.

-   3. Delete last character and evaluate expressions.
+   3. Clean and user-friendly interface.

-   4. User-friendly design with responsive layout.

-   5. Styling with custom CSS for an appealing visual experience.

-   6. Use of popular web fonts for improved typography.

-   7. Integration of Font Awesome icons for enhanced aesthetics.
+   4. Validation for full name, phone number, email address, and message.

+   5. Form submission success alert.

 ## Contributing